zhenry9/mammoth-timers-guide/doc/source/intro/electronic-timing.rst

 =================
 Ski races are timed using computerized electronic timing systems.
 The job of timing technicians at Mammoth Mountain is to install, maintain and operate these systems.

-In its most basic form, an electronic timing system consists of a [homologated](link to glossary here) timing wand and a homologated finish photo cell connected by copper wire to a synchronized timing device recording ToD times.
+In its most basic form, an electronic timing system consists of a timing wand and a finish photo cell connected by copper wire to a timing device recording ToD times.
 This timing device is then connected to PC software that calculates net times and points to produce race results.

 .. image:: ../img/basic-wiring-diagram.jpg
 	:align: center